How much sleep do I need?

 - As we come out of the sleep cycle, adrenaline kicks in again, speeding up body function and ultimately waking us.

-- Go to bed at the same time: Establish a routine.
+- Go to bed at the same time: Establish a sleep schedule.
 Hit the sack when you feel tired at the end of each day, so your body clock doesn’t have to work hard at getting you to stop.

 - Get up when you wake up: If you stir before your alarm then get out of bed.
 Obeying your body clock might be a chore but you’ll feel more alert through the day.